-Suffice to say, this is not clickbait in the style of “how I made $3,245 in six days via Kindle.”
 While free, this guide aims to be higher quality than any paid course on the market.
-This is a bold claim, but if you follow the steps, I believe you’ll find it true.
+This is a bold claim, but if you follow the steps, I hope you’ll find it true.

 Such a framework is otherwise known as a system.
 A good system is a standardized blueprint that produces repeatable, consistent results.
 Instead of remembering what to do – or viewing facts and strategies in disconnected isolation – we can focus on execution.